malaffoon/RDW_Reporting/README.md

 ./gradlew build it -Pcommon=0.0.1-SNAPSHOT
 ```

-Now you should be able to build and test the Reporting app from where you cloned this project:
+Now you should be able to build and test the reporting app from where you cloned this project:
 ```bash
 cd RDW_Reporting
 git checkout develop